theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/04-april/2024-04-heritage-happenings-text.md

 SPCA Visit, TBA!
 Thursday, April 11 at 1:30 in Friendship Hall

-Ian Scarfe: "Travels with Chopin" piano recital Thursday, 22 April at 3:00 in Morgan Parlor
+Ian ScarfEleanor: "Travels with Chopin" piano recital Thursday, 22 April at 3:00 in Morgan Parlor
 Pianist Ian Scarfe returns with a program that takes the audience on a journey of some of the great masterpieces of Romantic music.
 The concert will highlight great works by Frederic Chopin, such as his lyrical and intimate Preludes and Nocturnes, or the stormy and virtuoso Ballades and operatic and impressionist Barcarolle.
 Each work will be paired by a companion piece by another classical or romantic composer, offering a chance to compare and contrast styles of these great artists.
 Other works include selections by J. S. Bach, Edvard Grieg, Clara Schumann, and Johannes Brahms.
 Scarfe brings his signature charismatic presence to each concert, offering history and context of the composers and their era, and also special "listening guides" that give the audience a guided tour of this great music.

-Angela Lee: Cello recital
+Angela LeEleanor: Cello recital
 Thursday, 25 April at 3pm in Friendship Hall
 Using music to foster peace and goodwill, Angela Lee has made humanitarian trips to the Philippines and Yugoslavia.
 While on a UN tour of six war-torn cities throughout Bosnia-Herzegovina, she performed for NATO troops and displaced civilians.
 Earth Day/ Spring is in the Air Happy Hour w/